Bradfield, Essex

 Bradfield is a village and civil parish near Manningtree in Essex, England.
 It is located about 9 mi west of Harwich in the north-east of Essex on the River Stour.
 It is on the B1352 road between Manningtree and Harwich, a former coaching route.
-Within the parish, Bradfield and the hamlet of Bradwell Heath form a "complex and substantial linear settlement", as described by Tendring District Council in 2006.
+Within the parish, Bradfield and the hamlet of Bradfield Heath form a "complex and substantial linear settlement", as described by Tendring District Council in 2006.
 At the 2021 census the parish had a population of 1,253.